PCtzonoes/termFun/README.md

 **Dependencies**: Ensure you have the `ncurses` library and a C++ compiler installed on your machine.

-1. Clone this repository to your local machine using `git clone https://github.com/yourusername/termFun.git` ( replace `yourusername` with your actual username).
+1. Clone this repository to your local machine using `git clone https://github.com/PCtzonoes/termFun`.
 2. Inside the directory, compile the project using CMake.
 Example:
     ```bash
     mkdir build